Budibase/website/content/blog/how-to-make-a-web-app/index.md

 The idea process for many is the toughest part.

 **Your idea should stem from solving someone's problem.
-Ideally, you should also share this problem.**
+Ideally, your own problem.**

 It’s important that you choose an idea which interests you.
 Interest is key to fuelling motivation which is crucial when making a web app.
-It takes effort building web apps and its important you have fun during the process.
+It takes effort building web apps and it's important you have fun during the process.

 Ask yourself: